-Tabitha Stowe is a West Australian self taught artist, who has worked along interior designers and home décor outlets for over 20 years.
-Her beautiful work down in the south west region of WA in Margret river is show cased at the Amelia park winery.
-Tabitha works fulltime as a solo artist.
+Tabitha Stowe is a West Australian self taught artist, who has worked with interior designers and home décor outlets for over 20 years.
+Her beautiful work in the south west region of WA Margraret River is show cased at the Amelia Park Winery.

 ABOUT THE PRINTING PROCESS